VoxelForge/VoxelForge/API.md

        First letter capitalized, no punctuation at the end, max.
 100 characters
     * `build_formspec`: The template function (see below).
-Takes entry data as its only parameter (has the data type of the entry data) and must return a formspec which is inserted in the Entry tab.
+Takes entry data as its first parameter (has the data type of the entry data) and the name of the player who views the entry as its second parameter.
+It must return a formspec which is inserted in the Entry tab.
     * `sorting`: (optional) Sorting algorithm for display order of entries
         * `"abc"`: Alphabetical (default)